Horse-drawn omnibus: History

-Horses could only pull buses for limited hours, typically 4 or 5 hours per day, covering about a dozen miles.
-Many systems needed ten or more horses in stable for each bus.
+Horses could only pull omnibuses for limited hours, typically 4 or 5 hours per day, covering about a dozen miles.
+Many systems needed ten or more horses in stable for each omnibus.
 They had to be housed, groomed, fed and cared for every day, and produced large amounts of manure, which the omnibus company had to store and dispose of.

-With the advent of mass-produced steel in around 1860, horse-buses were put on rails; now the same horse could then move 3 to 10 times as many people.
+With the advent of mass-produced steel in around 1860, omnibuses were put on rails; now the same horse could then move 3 to 10 times as many people.
 This was not only more efficient but faster, and in an age of unpaved streets it gave a far superior ride.
 These horse-drawn trams were converted to cable-drawn cars in some larger cities; they still exist in San Francisco, the underground cable being driven by stationary steam engines.

 At around 1890, electric propulsion became practical and replaced both the horse and the cable, and the number of tram lines rapidly increased.
 This was seen as a huge advance in urban transport, and was considered a wise investment at that time.
 These became known as streetcars, trams or trolleys; they still exist in many cities today, though in many places they have been replaced by the motorbus, which requires less infrastructure.

-From the beginning of the 20th century, the remaining horse buses which had not been converted to rail began to be replaced by petrol-driven motor buses, or autobuses.
-The last recorded horse omnibus in London was a Tilling bus which last ran, between Peckham and Honor Oak Tavern, on 4 August 1914.
+From the beginning of the 20th century, the remaining horse-drawn omnibuses which had not been converted to rail began to be replaced by petrol-driven motor buses, or autobuses.
+The last recorded horse omnibus in London was a Tilling omnibus which last ran, between Peckham and Honor Oak Tavern, on 4 August 1914.
 The last Berlin horse omnibus ran on 25 August 1923.
-Some horse buses remain in use today for sightseeing tours.
+Some horse omnibuses remain in use today for sightseeing tours.

+In art and culture

+Robert Walser published a prose piece in 1916 about a Berlin horse-drawn omnibus, titled "Full."